The Seesaw Team

 Jan Hallam has been watching theatre for a living for the past 30 years.
 Working for both The West Australian and The Sunday Times, she has been lucky to have experienced just how diverse and talented the Perth arts scene is.
 When she’s not sitting in the dark, she’s staring at the light of a computer screen as editor and journalist.
 She’s the queen of the sandpit castle.

-Belinda Hermawan is a graduate of UWA Law School (2009) and a fiction writer whose short fiction has been published in Australia and the United States.
-She is a summer school alum of Parsons, The New School of Design in New York.
+Belinda Hermawan is a Pushcart-nominated writer whose short fiction has been published in Australia and the United States.
+She has served on the Australian Short Story Festival committee and was formerly at Writing WA and Paper Mountain.
 Favourite piece of playground equipment: playground car on springs!

 Erin Hutchinson is an actor, singer, theatre maker and teacher who is passionate about local arts.
 Whilst she wishes she could still be a ninja on the monkey bars, she’s content to enjoy a turn on the swings… easier to still hold a glass of wine.